 By Mike Simpson

-Of course, it can also be one of the most rewarding careers, full of excitement and drama and the kind of rush you can only get when you’re helping others.
-Becoming a nurse is truly a calling for the right person, but sometimes getting that first job can seem like the hardest part of the entire process, starting with those nail-biting nursing interview questions.
+But it can also be one of the most rewarding careers, full of excitement and drama and the kind of rush you can only get when you’re helping others.

 Types of Interview Questions For Nurses